The machine learning forecaster

 curl -i -H "Content-Type:application/json" -X POST -d '{}' http://localhost:5000/action/forecast-model-fit

-As an example, the following figure shows a 240 days load power data retrieved from EMHASS and that will be used for a model fit:
+As an example, the following figure shows 240 days of load power data retrieved from EMHASS that will be used for a model fit:

 After applying the curl command to fit the model the following information is logged by EMHASS: